mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### VPC endpoint

-It enables you to create a private connection between your Amazon VPC and another AWS service without requiring access over the Internet or through a NAT isntance, VPN connection, or AWS Direct Connect.
+It enables you to create a private connection between your Amazon VPC and another AWS service without requiring access over the Internet or through a NAT instance, VPN connection, or AWS Direct Connect.

 ### VPC peering